MichalPleban/mailstation-hardware/docs/ports.md

 Bits 0-5 set the 256-byte page in the `0xC000` area where the screen memory starts.
 Therefore `0x00` means `0xC000`, `0x01` means `0xC100` and so on.

 The CPU mirrors all writes to the screen area and sends them directly to the LCD controller.
-This mechanism is not used in "old" Mailstations, which use memory-mapped LCD controllers.
+This mechanism is not used in "old" Mailstations, which use memory-mapped LCD controller devices instead that require manual copying of data from RAM to the LCD.

 ### Port 0x01 (keyboard scan)